davidkorea/AWS/Deployment_Beanstalk_CloudFormation/2_CloudFormation.md

 - To **update a template**, we **can’t edit** previous ones.
 We have to **reupload a new version** of the template to AWS
 - Stacks are identified by a name
 - Deleting a stack deletes every single artifact that was created by CloudFormation.
+- templates
+  - Manual way:
+    - Editing templates in the **CloudFormation Designer**
+    - Using the console to input parameters, etc
+  - Automated way:
+    - Editing templates in a **YAML file**
+    - Using the AWS CLI (Command Line Interface) to deploy the templates

-# Benefits of AWS CloudFormation
+# 1. Benefits of AWS CloudFormation
 - Infrastructure as code
   - **No resources are manually created**, which is excellent for control
   - The **code can be version controlled** for example using **git**